MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 - If you enable this policy setting, you can enter a list of sites and their related zone numbers.
 The association of a site with a zone will ensure that the security settings for the specified zone are applied to the site.
 For each entry that you add to the list, enter the following information:

 Valuename - A host for an intranet site, or a fully qualified domain name for other sites.
 The valuename may also include a specific protocol.
-For example, if you enter <https://www.contoso.com> as the valuename, other protocols are not affected.
+For example, if you enter <https://www.contoso.com> as the valuename, other protocols aren't affected.
 If you enter just www.contoso.com, then all protocols are affected for that site, including http, https, ftp, and so on.
 The site may also be expressed as an IP address (e.g., 127.0.0.1) or range (e.g., 127.0.0.1-10).
-To avoid creating conflicting policies, do not include additional characters after the domain such as trailing slashes or URL path.
+To avoid creating conflicting policies, don't include additional characters after the domain such as trailing slashes or URL path.
 For example, policy settings for www.contoso.com and www.contoso.com/mail would be treated as the same policy setting by Internet Explorer, and would therefore be in conflict.

 Value - A number indicating the zone with which this site should be associated for security settings.
 The Internet Explorer zones described above are 1-4.

-- If you disable or do not configure this policy, users may choose their own site-to-zone assignments.
+- If you disable or don't configure this policy, users may choose their own site-to-zone assignments.
 <!-- AllowSiteToZoneAssignmentList-Description-End -->

 <!-- AllowSiteToZoneAssignmentList-Editable-Begin -->